theo-armour/ucsf2/README.md

 _Below are several 3D visualization projects that relate to displaying medical data with free, open source, entry level software code_

+_You can use your point device or fingers to zoom, pan aa=nd rotate each project._

 <br>

 ## December 2016 [PooKeepOn Go]( https://theo-armour.github.io/ucsf2/pookeepon-go/latest/index.html ) &laquo; full screen